Library membership

 See our Reading groups page for more information.

-Playgroups and childminders can borrow extra children’s books for 12 weeks.
+Playgroups and childminders for children aged 5 and under can borrow children’s books for 12 weeks.

 Complete a registration form at your local library to get your card.